MooersLab/writingLogTemplateInOrg/README.md

 - 20 considerations for planning a manuscript.
 - A table of contents that is automatically generated and hyperlinked.
 - An automatically generated index that is hyperlinked.
-- Support for generating a references cited section from a Bibtex library.
+- Support for generating a references cited section from a BibTeX library.
 - A writing log section for recording notes about each day's accomplishments.
-- Plot of wordcount by writing session to track your progress.
+- Plot of the word count by writing session to track your progress.
 - Use org-clock and clock tables to track and summarize your effort.
 - A GUIDANCE drawer that stores advice on how to use a section.
 The drawer is opened by placing the cursor on it and entering tab.